Close

 Airport Transit Rules

-Transit passengers staying airside without entering Sweden generally don't need transit visas.
+Transit passengers staying airside without entering Sweden generally do not need transit visas.
 However, citizens of certain countries require airport transit visas even for connections.
+Verify current requirements for your nationality before travel.

 Who Needs a Visa